FAQ - Frequently Asked Questions About NTP

 to geographically nearby servers.

-RDEM Systems is an active member of the pool with about ten servers
+RDEM Systems is an active member of the pool with over 10 servers

 Yes, our public NTP servers (ntp1 to ntp11.rdem-systems.com) are freely accessible.
 They are part of the global NTP pool and open to everyone.